What is an email coupon?

 - He uploaded the .csv into ActiveCampaign, where the code and percent discount fields were matched up with each contact

-This let Spencer personalize emails based on each contact’s discount and unique code.
+This lets Spencer personalize emails based on each contact’s discount and unique code.
 He wrote “Your coupon for [PERCENT DISCOUNT] is [COUPON CODE]” in the email.
 For each recipient, ActiveCampaign automatically filled in those personalization tags based on the custom fields.

 Email coupons made easy — and personal.
+Need inspiration?
+Check out these email templates to get started.